Steven Taylor opens up about his new life away from Newcastle

 “It was nice to score on my first home game against Seattle in a derby.

 “Beating them was a big thing in Portland.
-There isn’t a NFL or NBA side.
+There isn’t an NFL side.
 It’s a football city.
 You see fans wearing the shirt all over the place.

 “There’s a big build-up to the games before the singer comes on for the national anthem.
 We play in massive NFL and baseball stadiums.